 OTM-R (Open, Transparent and Merit-based Recruitment) is a set of principles to ensure that recruitment processes are open, transparent, and based on merit.
 It is based on the European Charter for Researchers and the Code of Conduct for Recruitment published by the European Commission in 2005.

 OTM-R principles aim to procure hiring the best candidates in the job calls in the research centers.
 This process brings benefits to researchers, institutions, and research in general.
 The OTM-R fosters a more attractive research career, guarantees equal opportunities, and facilitates mobility.

 ICAC OTM-R Principles (OTM-R Principles for recruitment and selection) establishes the principles and guidelines that should govern a good personnel recruitment policy.
 The first version of the document was approved by the ICAC in March 2017 and the second version, revised and updated, was approved in June 2021.

 ICAC enabled a working group to monitor internally the implementation of the HRS4R strategy.
 The ICAC HRS4R Working Group is composed of seven people, representing the different categories of stakeholders in the Institute:

 - Research Area: Jesús Carruesco (R4), Ramon Járrega (R4) and Karen Fortuny (R1)

 - Management and Research Support Area: Maura Lerga, Maria Palacios and Jordi Peiret (ICAC manager).

-Since its creation, 35 work sessions have been held making possible the data collection, needs assessment and the Action Plan drafting.
-The HRS4R Working Group has ensured the achievement of milestones, detection of errors and proposal of alternatives to achieve the resolution of the ICAC HRS4R Action Plan.
+Since its creation, 35 work sessions have been held making possible the data collection, needs assessment, and the Action Plan draft.
+The HRS4R Working Group has ensured the achievement of milestones, detection of errors, and proposal of alternatives to achieve the resolution of the ICAC HRS4R Action Plan.